Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Preliminary Study

 \subsection{Problem Setup}

-In this paper, we study the synthetic data generation problem in the few-shot setting.
-The input consists of a training set $\cD_{train}=\{(x_i,y_i)\}_{i=1}^K$, where $(x_i, y_i)$ represents the text and its label for the $i$-th example. $K$ denotes the total number of training samples, which is intentionally kept at a very small value (5-shot per label).
-The primary objective is to harness the capabilities of an LLM $\cM$ to generate a synthetic dataset, denoted as $\cD_{\text{syn}}=\{(\tilde{x_i},\tilde{y_i})\}_{i=1}^N$, where $N$ is the number of generated samples ($N \gg K$).
-For each downstream task, we fine-tune an additional pre-trained classifier $\cC_{\theta}$ parameterized by $\theta$ on the synthetic dataset $\cD_{\text{syn}}$ for evaluating on the target task\footnote{While In-context Learning~\citep{brown2020language} can also be utilized, it is often hard to fit all generated instances into the context window, especially for datasets with high cardinality.}.
+In this paper, we study synthetic data generation under the few-shot setting.
+The input consists of a training set $\cD=\{(x_i,y_i)\}_{i=1}^K$, where $(x_i, y_i)$ represents an input text and its corresponding label $y_i \in \cY$ for the $i$-th example. $K$ denotes the total number of training samples, which is kept at a very small value (5-shot per label).
+The primary objective is to harness the LLM $\cM$ to generate a synthetic dataset, denoted as $\tilde{\cD}=\{(\tilde{x_i},\tilde{y_i})\}_{i=1}^N$, where $N$ is the number of generated samples ($N \gg K$).
+We use $\rho(\cdot)$ to denote the generation process from the LLM.
+For each downstream task, we fine-tune a classifier $\cC_{\theta}$ (a moderate-size pre-trained language model) parameterized by $\theta$ on the synthetic dataset $\tilde{\cD}$ for evaluating its quality.\footnote{While In-context Learning~\citep{brown2020language} can also be utilized, it is often hard to fit all generated instances into the context window, especially for datasets with high cardinality.}